conjure-cp/conjure-blocks/docs/src/blocks/domain_expr.md

 ![Example of a domain expression](../images/domain_expr_example.png)

-Which would produce the following Conjure Output:
+Which would produce the following Essence Output:

 ```essence
 domain int ( 0 ..
 5  )